gsi-upm/senpy/docs/usage.rst

     python -m senpy

 This will create a server with any modules found in the current path.
-In case you want to load modules that are in a different folders under the same path, use the option `-f .`.
+In case you want to load modules that are in a different folders under the same path, use the next option.

 .. code:: bash